sahilmanekia/winebot/README.md

 ### to run in the shell
 rasa shell
 ### to train model
--rasa train
+-rasa train OR
--rasa train core
+-rasa train core OR
 -rasa train nlu